jspe406/pytorch_on_frontier/README.md

 [GPU14] Epoch 1 | Batchsize: 32 | Steps: 4
 [GPU4] Epoch 1 | Batchsize: 32 | Steps: 4
 ```
+This is running Pytorch to train on two nodes, 16 GPUs for 2000 epochs and saves the training snapshot.
+If the script is run a second time it will pick up from the saved snapshot and continue training.

-Here we can see for each gpu on the two nodes (total of 16) epoch 1 was run.
-Here it is easier to understand that the `global rank` is the number assiged to the gpu relative to the total gpus across all nodes [0-15] and the `local rank` would be relative to gpus residing on a single node [0-7]
+Here we can see for each gpu on the nodes (total of 16) one epoch was run.
+Here it is easier to understand that the `GLOBAL RANK` or just `RANK` is the number assiged to the gpu relative to the total gpus across all nodes [0-15] and the `LOCAL RANK` would be relative to gpus residing on a single node [0-7]

 For further information or tips the following resources have been listed.
-If you would like to see more examples that have been run on frontier, the following [ai-training-series](https://github.com/olcf/ai-training-series/tree/main/ai_at_scale_part_2) is a great resource with videos and code examples.
+If you would like to see more examples that have been run on frontier, the following [ai-training-series](https://github.com/olcf/ai-training-series/tree/main/ai_at_scale_part_2) is a great resource with code examples.

 This video in the PyTorch documentation also explains and demonstrates the difference between the global and local ranks and how to run a multinode job using DDP [Multinode Training](https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html)